5T33Z0/OC-Little-Translated/Content/09_Board-ID_VMM-Spoof/README.md

 > [!CAUTION]
 >
 > - With the release of `RestrictEvents.kext` v1.1.3, the Kernel Patches were implemented into the kext itself, so adding them is no longer necessary.
-So If your `config.plist` still contains [these Kernel Patches](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L2163-L2282), please disable/delete them!
+If your `config.plist` still contains these [Kernel Patches](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L2163-L2282), please disable/delete them!
 > - Prior to the release of `RestrictEvents.kext`, the kernel patches had negative effects on Bluetooth since enabling the VMM Board-ID skipped loading firmware of Bluetooth devices.
-This has been resolved now (&rarr; [ more details](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1076)).
+This has been resolved now (&rarr; [more details](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1076)).

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+) is ***mandatory***!